-A number of new and revised standards became effective for annual periods beginning on or after 1 July 2016.
+A number of new and revised standards became effective for annual periods beginning on or after 1 July 2017.
 Information on the more significant standard(s) is presented below.

-AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations
+AASB 2016-1 Amendments to Australian Accounting Standards - Recognition of Deferred Tax Assets for Unrealised Losses